-In 2015 continued interest in environmental issues at both the state and federal levels will likely result in regulations and legislation that could significantly impact the City.
+Continued interest in environmental issues at both the state and federal levels will likely result in regulations and legislation that could significantly impact the City.
 Monitoring and advocacy efforts will be geared to ensuring that emerging legislation is in alignment with the City's interests.
-Issues of importance to the City include solid waste reduction and recycling; product stewardship or Extended Producer Responsibility programs; marine debris regulation; industrial and municipal storm water permit regulations; application of "cap and trade" GHG regulations to landfills; hazardous materials and clean-up of toxic sites; green building standards and requirements; greenhouse gas emissions regulation; and fossil fuel energy/renewable energy alternatives.
+Issues of importance to the City include solid waste reduction and recycling; Product Stewardship/ Extended Producer Responsibility programs; marine debris regulation; industrial and municipal storm water permit regulations; potential application of "cap and trade" GHG regulations to landfills; hazardous materials and clean-up of toxic sites; green building standards and requirements; greenhouse gas emissions regulation; and fossil fuel energy/renewable energy alternatives.